anson416/useful-commands/README.md

 `-d`: Run the container in background (i.e., detached mode).

 `-it`: Keep STDIN open even if not attached (i.e., interactive mode).

+`--rm`: Automatically remove the container when it exits.

 `--name <container_name>`: Assign name `<container_name>` to the container.